UK Modern Slavery Act Statement

 In addition, the Firm continues to instruct its primary buyers of goods and services to promote compliance with the Firm’s supplier policy, including its prohibition on modern slavery and human trafficking practices, in their dealings with prospective and current suppliers.
 The buyers are instructed to take various actions as appropriate toward this end.
 These may include, for example, due diligence on prospective and current suppliers with regard to modern slavery and human trafficking issues and the termination of negotiations or contracts if concerns are identified.
 They may also include, as a further example, the insertion of legal compliance clauses in supplier contracts and the ongoing monitoring of performance under such clauses.

-On behalf of the Firm, I have approved and issued the foregoing statement as of the 11th day of February 2020 and have instructed that it be posted on the Firm’s website.
+On behalf of the Firm, we have approved and issued the foregoing statement as of the 30th day of June 2021 and have instructed that it be posted on the Firm’s website.

 Benjamin B. Klubes